WeAreAcademy/mark-induction-demo--getting-started-with-git/README.md

 Before following this content, we recommend you:

-- Have some familiarity with the command line
+- Have some familiarity with the command line (our intro session is adequate).
 - Install Visual Studios Code [(according to these steps for our scholars on Macs)](./vs-code-installation.md)

 ## Learning objectives: